Zee-37/CI_PP1_Honeycomb/README.md

 6. I want to leave a review
 7. I want to find a phone number for reservations
 8. I want to hire the venue
-9. I want to see the menu
-10. I want to know more about the cafe
+9. I want to know more about the cafe
-11. I want to see opening and closing times
+10. I want to see opening and closing times

 #### Site owner
-12. I want users to see opening and closing times
+11. I want users to see opening and closing times
-13. I want users to be able to contact us
+12. I want users to be able to contact us
-14. I want users to know about our extended hours
+13. I want users to know about our extended hours
-15. I want users to be able to enquire about venue bookings
+14. I want users to be able to enquire about venue bookings

 ## Design